 Note that it is more than recommended to arrange a visa appointment at the respective embassy in May at the very latest.
 The academic year starts in September, and visa approval takes 60–120 days!

-Especially applicants from India, Bangladesh, Nigeria, Ghana, Sri Lanka, Bhútán, Chad, Cameroon, Maldives, and Nepal, should apply for the visa AS SOON AS POSSIBLE once they receive the Acceptance Letter and the Accommodation Confirmation.
+Especially applicants from India, Bangladesh, Nigeria, Ghana, Sri Lanka, Bhútán, Chad, Cameroon, Maldives, and Nepal, should apply for the visa AS SOON AS POSSIBLE once they receive the Acceptance Letter and the Accommodation Pre-Agreement.
 The competition at the embassies in Abuja (Nigeria), Accra (Ghana), and New Delhi (India) is enormous, and the appointment slots are very limited!

 Režim Student (Student Mode) is a governmental project designed to facilitate the visa procedure for selected students.